massimopiazza/personal-website/squareospace/projects/systems-engineering/io-smallsats-and-servicing.md

 - to offer bring-into-use (BIU) services to geostationary operators, combining technology demonstrations with early revenue generation.
 <br>

-During my last year at the company, I also contributed to the design of _Endurance_ (right image), a larger **robotic spacecraft** capable of:
+During my last year at the company, I also contributed to the design up to PDR stage of _Endurance_ (right image), a larger **robotic spacecraft** capable of:
 - providing life extension services to geostationary satellites running out of propellant or affected by control system failures, by taking over orbital station-keeping and/or pointing control
 - performing orbital relocation of space objects, e.g. to guarantee safe disposal.